Kshys13k/APROIris/README.md

    -'maxOf [number of column(1-4)] [spacies name]' - returns the greatest element in given column for given species -'minOf [number of column(1-4)] [spacies name]' - returns the smallest element in given column for given species
-   Example: 'medianOf 2 Iris-virginica should return 3.25 -'count [spacies name]' - return number of record where spacies name occurs -'save' - saving data to JSON file
+   Example: 'medianOf 2 Iris-virginica should return 3.25 -'count [species name]' - return number of record where species name occurs -'save' - saving data to JSON file
 3. Files
    -Iris.csv- It is the file that contains data set.
 It is possible to edit this file and add new records as long as the format of data doesn't change.